tayloraswift/swift-png/examples/README.md

 }
 ```

 The first step to encoding a PNG file is to define an **image layout**.
-An image layout specifies everything about a PNG image that is not strictly “metadata” or specific to the image content.
+An image layout specifies everything about a PNG image that is not strictly “metadata” or content.
 Here, we have defined an 8-bit RGB layout, as well as an 8-bit grayscale layout which we will use later.

 ```swift
 let layout:(rgb:PNG.Layout, v:PNG.Layout) =